agents-to-go/opencode-orch-mode/README.md

 - Choose appropriate agents for your specific needs (fast model for execution like grok and good model with decent speed for review like glm4.5)
 - Be patient with the quality loop process
 - Review the final summary before committing changes
+- Monitor the agent-loop directory to understand the conversation between agents
+- Each agent reads previous work, reducing repetitive explanations and improving quality
+- **Git Management**: Add `agent-loop/` to `.git/info/exclude` if you don't want to push these files to GitHub

 ## Example Commands